ess-dmsc/h5cc/README.md

 Copy it to your project and use it.
 The included main.cpp has examples of how to use it.

 You can also compile and run tests.

-Go to some build directory, a different directory, not this directory.
-Run the following: cmake ./sourcepath make
+Go to some build directory, different from source directory and run: cmake ./path/to/source && make

 ### Contribution guidelines ###